 Black Heroes of the Wild West by James Otis Smith

 This exceptional graphic novel contains three compelling biographies of little-known historical black individuals who lived during the Old West.
 Smith is an exceptional storyteller and you’ll be pulled into the stories immediately.
 Read about Stagecoach Mary, a former slave who had the most interesting life that included many jobs, and Bob Lemmons whose horse training skills helped him capture a wild mustang stallion.

 Issac The Alchemist Secrets of Issac Newton, Reveal’d by Mary Losure

-This well-written biographical chapter book grabs your attention and holds it.
-I’m impressed!
 Newton had a difficult childhood but his curiosity and genius were always present throughout his life.
-After living at an apothecary, for several years he had a chance to go to the university and eventually Newton became one of the world’s most well-known scientists, the father of physics.
+After living at an apothecary, for several years he had a chance to go to the university, and eventually, Newton became one of the world’s most well-known scientists, the father of physics.
 I highly recommend this for a narrative nonfiction reading choice.